 [Sponsored Post] Live Nuchigusui – Okinawa’s secret to longevity

-Nestled in the crystal clear waters of the Pacific, Okinawa is the home to a rich, historical and diverse culture.
-It is a place of luscious tropical forests and pristine beaches, but Okinawa’s natural wonders are just the beginning.
+Tucked away in the pristine waters of the Pacific, Okinawa is the home to a rich, historical and diverse culture.
+It is a place of rich tropical forests and untainted beaches, but Okinawa’s natural wonders are just the beginning.
 With one of the world’s longest life expectancies, the islands’ inhabitants have unlocked the secret to longevity – and they call it Nuchigusui:

-Nuchigusui is life medicine – a wisdom, a philosophy, and a way of life in Okinawa, centered around mindfulness, spiritual fulfillment, and physical wellbeing.
+Nuchigusui is life medicine to the islanders – a wisdom, a philosophy, and a way of life in Okinawa, revolving around mindfulness, spiritual fulfillments, and physical wellbeing.

 Rejuvenate your mind and body at some of Okinawa’s most peaceful spots.
 Enjoy the best of Japan’s tropical oasis through energising activities and picture-perfect scenery you won’t find anywhere else in the country.
 Whether you’re into stargazing, practicing yoga and karate or spending your time venturing around Okinawa’s beautiful uninhabited islands, there’s something for everyone.

 1. Find yourself under the stars